 Where to Stay in Gozo

 While Gozo is only now just gaining popularity as an overnight stay for tourists, it has long been a popular weekend escape for locals of Malta.
-Therefore, there are a number of great accommodation choices.
+Therefore, there are a number of great accommodation choices if you choose to stay in Gozo rather than Malta.
 Here’s where we recommend:

 The Duke Boutique Hotel — Located in Victoria, the biggest city on Gozo, this boutique hotel is an excellent place to base yourself on the island.
-They have a range of rooms available (all with air conditioning) and a free breakfast is available in the nightly rate.
-Click here to see their latest prices
+They have a range of rooms available (all with air conditioning) and a free breakfast is included in the nightly rate.
+Click here to check availability

 Not quite what you’re looking for?
 Click here to browse other hotels in Gozo!

-On day six of this seven-day Malta itinerary, it’s time to head back to the island of Malta and explore the beautiful medieval walled city of Mdina and it’s adjacent town of Rabat!
+On day six of this 7-day Malta itinerary, it’s time to head back to the island of Malta and explore the beautiful medieval walled city of Mdina and its adjacent town of Rabat!

 Catch the ferry back from Gozo and spend your afternoon discovering the wonderful city of Rabat.
 The town is small and walkable, but the back alleys and architecture are lovely.
 It is also well worth taking the time to explore the catacombs of St. Paul’s Cathedral — they are just as bizarre and eerie as they sound!